Skip to main content

 I soon learned that the three generations of women in the portraits—Sarah P. Duke, wife of Duke benefactor Benjamin Duke and the namesake of the Gardens; Mary Duke Biddle, Sarah’s daughter; and Mary Duke Biddle Trent Semans, Mary Duke Biddle’s daughter—had been instrumental in shaping the Gardens.
 And they were not the only women who made Duke Gardens what it is today.
 Ellen Biddle Shipman, a forward-thinking landscape architect, provided the design for the Terrace Gardens in the 1930s.
 Linda Jewell, current professor and chair of landscape architecture at UC-Berkeley, guided the development of the Culberson Asiatic Arboretum in the 1980s.
 Edith Edelman designed the Perennial Allée in the 2000s.

-In honor of National Women’s History Month, I wanted to learn more about these amazing women and draw inspiration from their efforts as I embark upon my own professional journey here.
+I wanted to learn more about these amazing women and draw inspiration from their efforts as I embark upon my own professional journey here.
 I was fortunate enough to connect with Ann Stock, a longtime Gardens volunteer who has done extensive research on the history of Duke Gardens and has developed a tour about the women who shaped the Gardens.
-Ann co-wrote this month’s newsletter with me.

 The Duke Women